EPCCed/archer2-intro-to-lammps/_episodes/05-advanced-inputs.md

 ## Advanced input commands

 LAMMPS has a very powerful suite for calculating, and outputting all kinds of physical properties during the simulation.
-Calculations are most often under a `compute` command, and then the output is handled by a `fix` command.
-As an example, we will now see three examples, but there are (at the time of writing) over 150 different `compute` commands with many options each).
+Calculations are most often under a [compute command](https://docs.lammps.org/computes.html), and then the output is handled by a [fix command](https://docs.lammps.org/fixes.html).
+We will now look at three examples, but there are (at the time of writing) over 150 different `compute` commands with many options each.

+### Radial distribution functions (RDFs)

-The first is a Radial Distribution Function, _g_(_r_), describes how the density of a particles varies as a function of the distance to the reference particle, compared with an uniform distribution (that is, at r → ∞, _g_(_r_) → 1).
+First, we will look at the Radial Distribution Function (RDF), _g_(_r_).
+This describes how the density of a particles varies as a function of the distance to a reference particle, compared with a uniform distribution (that is, at r → ∞, _g_(_r_) → 1).
+We can make LAMMPS compute the RDF by adding the following lines to our input script:
-Briefly, the `compute` command below, named `RDF` and applied to the atom-group `all`, is a compute of style `rdf`, with 150 bins for the RDF histogram, with a `cutoff` at 3.5σ.
-There are optional parameters for calculating RDFs between specific pairs (or groups of pairs) of atom types, see the manual for more information.

 ```
 compute        RDF all rdf 150 cutoff 3.5
 fix            RDF_OUTPUT all ave/time 25 100 5000 c_RDF[*] file rdf_lj.out mode vector
 ```

+We've named this `compute` command `RDF` and are applying it to the atom-group `all`.
+The compute is of style `rdf`, and we have set it to have with 150 bins for the RDF histogram (e.g. there are 150 discrete distances at which atoms can be placed).
+We've set a maximum cutoff of 3.5σ, above which we stop considering particles.

-The compute command is instantaneous, that is, they calculate the values for the current time-step, but that doesn't mean they calculate quantities every time-step.
+Compute commands are instantaneous -- they calculate the values for the current time-step, but that doesn't mean they calculate quantities every time-step.
 A compute only calculates quantities when needed, _i.e._, when called by another command.
-In this case, the `fix ave/time` command, that averages a quantity over time, and outputs it over a long timescale.
+In this case, we will use our compute with the `fix ave/time` command, that averages a quantity over time, and outputs it over a long timescale.

+Our `fix ave/time` has the following parameters:
-The parameters are: `RDF_OUTPUT` is the name of the fix, `all` is the group of particles it applies to, `ave/time` is the style of fix (there are many others).
+ - `RDF_OUTPUT` is the name of the fix, `all` is the group of particles it applies to.
+ - `ave/time` is the style of fix (there are many others).
-Then, the group of three numbers `25 100 5000` are the `Nevery`, `Nrepeat`, `Nfreq` arguments.
+ - The group of three numbers `25 100 5000` are the `Nevery`, `Nrepeat`,
+   `Nfreq` arguments.
 These can be quite tricky to understand, as they interplay with each other.
-`Nfreq` is how often a value is written to file, `Nrepeat` is how many sets of values we want to average over (number of samples), and `Nevery` is how many time-steps in between samples.
+     - `Nfreq` is how often a value is written to file.
+     - `Nrepeat` is how many sets of values we want to average over (number of samples)
+     - `Nevery` is how many time-steps in between samples.
+     - `Nfreq` must be a multiple of `Nevery`, and `Nevery` must be non-zero even if `Nrepeat = 1`.
-So, for example, an `Nevery` of 2, with `Nrepeat` of 3, and `Nfreq` of 100 means that at every time-step multiple of 100, there will be an average written to file, that was calculated by taking 3 samples, 2 time-steps apart -- _i.e._, time-steps 96, 98, and 100 are averaged, and the average is written to file, and the same at time-steps 196, 198, and 200, etc.
+     - So, for example, an `Nevery` of 2, with `Nrepeat` of 3, and `Nfreq` of 100 means that at every time-step multiple of 100, there will be an average written to file, that was calculated by taking 3 samples, 2 time-steps apart.
+Time-steps 96, 98, and 100 are averaged, and the average is written to file.
+Likewise at time-steps 196, 198, and 200, etc.
-In this case, we take a sample every 25 time-steps, 100 times, and output at time-step number 5000 -- so from time-step 2500 to 5000, sampling every 25 time-steps.
+     - In this case, we take a sample every 25 time-steps, 100 times, and output at time-step number 5000 -- so from time-step 2500 to 5000, sampling every 25 time-steps.
-This means that `Nfreq` must be a multiple of `Nevery`, and `Nevery` must be non-zero even if `Nrepeat = 1`.
-The following argument, `c_RDF[*]`, is the quantity to be averaged over.
-The beginning `c_` indicates this is a compute ID, and the `[*]` wildcard in conjunction with `mode vector` makes the fix calculate the average for all the columns in the compute ID.
+ - `c_RDF[*]`, is the compute that we want to average over time. `c_` defines that we're wanting to use a compute, and `RDF` is our compute name.
+The `[*]` wildcard in conjunction with `mode vector` makes the fix calculate the average for all the columns in the compute ID.
-Finally, the `file rdf_lj.out` argument tells LAMMPS where to write the data to.
+ - The `file rdf_lj.out` argument tells LAMMPS where to write the data to.

-This file looks something like this:
+For this command, the file looks something like this:

 ```
 # Time-averaged data for fix RDF_OUTPUT